p2vman/UnitedClans/README.md

 ## Commands
 Here are all the commands that can be used in the plugin:
 * `/uchelp` - This command allows you to display all possible plugin commands
+* `/ucreloadconfig` - This command allows you to reload the plugin config
 * `/ucinfo <clan name (not necessary)>` - This command allows you to view information about the clan
 * `/uccreate <clan name> <color>` - This command allows you to create a clan
 * `/ucdelete <clan name>` - This command allows you to delete a clan